AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/create-qual-cohort-analysis.md

 For a more in-depth primer on cohort analysis, [take a look here](https://www.cohortanalysis.com/){: target="_blank"} - we wrote the site on it!

 Most cohort analyses in MBI group users together by a common date (i.e, the set of all customers who made their first purchase in a given month).
-A **qualitative cohort** is a little different: it is a user group that is defined by a characteristic that isn't time-based.
+A **qualitative cohort** is a little different: it is a user group that is defined by a characteristic that is not time-based.
 Some examples include:

 * The set of all users that were acquired from an ad campaign
-* The set of all users whose first purchase included a coupon (or didn't)
+* The set of all users whose first purchase included a coupon (or did not)
 * The set of all users who are of a certain age

 ## How does that differ from the normal cohort builder? {#different}